rrishabhrg/javascript-server/VS-CODE.md

 # Features of VS-CODE :
   ---

-* __Visual Studio Code CLI__ : Visual Studio Code comes with an inbuilt Command Line Interface.
-Once you've installed Visual Studio Code, and have it open, press ⇧⌘P to open the command palette for Mac, or just ⌘P and the press > button.
+* __Visual Studio Code CLI__ : Basically it is a powerful comand line interface which let you control how you launch the editor.By the use of CLI you can open files, install extensions, change the diplay language and output diagnostics.

-* __Git Integration__ : Sometimes using Git can be fun or hard, but Visual Studio Code comes with integrated Git that allows for Adding, Committing, Pulling and Pushing Changes to a remote Git repository using a simple GUI.
+* __Git Integration__ : VS-Code comes with integrated Git that allows us for adding, committing, pulling and pushing changes to a remote Git repository using a simple GUI.

-* __Debugging__ : Visual Studio Code has a rich API for enabling debugging tools, Here are some articles here in scotch referencing them.

-Debugging is a large topic, and is usually language/stack specific.
-Depending on the language you are using, there are available plugins that enable support for debugging, and you'll be able to use breakpoints to debug your code when developing.

-* __Integrated Terminal__ : Most of the time when running code, there's usually a terminal open either to the side, or somewhere in your machine.
+* __Integrated Terminal__ : In VS-CODE, you can open an integrated terminal, initially starting at the roof of your workspace.
+This can be very convenient as you don't have to switch windows or alter the state of an existing terminal to perform a quick command line task.

+* __Live Share__ : Live Share enables you to collaboratively edit and debug with others in real time, regardless what programming languages you're using or app types you're building.

 * __Plugins and Themes__ : Visual Studio Code has a rich plugin API, and this has enabled developers to create really awesome plugins.
 I'll list a few common ones which I've used, but to get a comprehensive list, you can look at the Visual Studio Code Marketplace.